 25 fresh yeast (or equivalent of dried yeast)

 2 teaspoons ground cardamon seeds (without hull)

 Activate the fresh yeast in the milk.
 This takes up to 10 minutes depending on the quality of the yeast.
 If using dried yeast mix it in to the dry ingredients.
 Add the egg, butter, cardamon and salt and finally slowly mix in the flour to make a dough.
 Knead until it’s soft and pliable.
 Prove the dough for about 1-2 hours until doubled in size.
 (If using dried fast acting yeast you can make the buns straight away).

 When the dough has proven, roll it out to an oblong of about 2-3 mm in thickness.
 If you find it easier you can do this in batches, as long as one oblong piece is about 30 x 35 cm.
 The larger the oblong, the larger the buns and the more layers they’ll have.

 Let the buns prove for another half an hour on baking parchment.
 Bake, spaced well apart, in 180 C oven for about 20 minutes, depending on their size.
-Before putting them in the oven, you can also brush them with a whisked egg, and sprinkle with sugar.
-If you can get hold of sugar cubes, crumble these and add instead of the normal stuff.
-Either way, they’ll come out delicious.
+Before putting them in the oven, you can also brush them with a whisked egg, and sprinkle with white sugar crystals.
+If you can get hold of sugar cubes, crumble these and add instead.
+I don’t add sugar since there’s already quite enough of the stuff in the buns.
+Either way, they’ll come out delicious, I promise!